 provide the details needed to describe the problem to the author of the

 Alert messages associated with camera timing/timeout problems are discussed above: Camera Timeouts

 A number of alerts may appear during the mount calibration process.
 These are described here: Calibration Alerts

 normal guiding, you may see an alert message saying that your settings

 for maximum-duration limits in RA or Dec are preventing

 PHD2 from keeping the guide star locked.
 If you've decreased

-these parameters from their default values, you should consider
+these parameters from their default values, you should restore them to

-increasing them.
-However, if the limits are well above one second,
+their default values.
+However, if the limits are well above one

 this alert probably indicates you've encountered a mechanical problem